 Vagabonding: An Uncommon Guide to the Art of Long-Term World Travel – Around the world

-It was written by Rolf Potts.
-As he mentions in his book, Vanabonding is about taking time off from your normal life – from six weeks to four months to two years – to discover and experience the world on your own terms.
+Rolf Potts is the writer.
+As he mentions in his book, Vagabonding is about taking time off from your normal life – from six weeks to four months to two years – to discover and experience the world on your own terms.
 As a Veteran shoestring traveler, he shows how anyone armed with an independent spirit can achieve the dream of extended overseas travel.

 “We do not need to understand other people and their customs fully to interact with them and learn in the process” – Mary Catherine Bateon.